 Pro’s for Children: The kids will love the medieval shows featuring animals and actors.
 The walls and ramparts are climbable.
 The costumes will amaze

-How to get there: Train from Gare Du Nord to Provins takes 2 hours.
-Alternatively you can catch a bus from Paris with PARISCityVISION that runs coaches to Provins in the summer months
+How to get there: Train from Gare Du Nord Paris Provins takes 2 hours.
+Alternatively, you can catch a bus from Paris with PARISCityVISION that runs coaches to Provins in the summer months

 Accommodation: Click here for accommodation options for Provins